 New York Life is required under the New York Insurance Law to conduct annually an analysis of the sufficiency of all life insurance and annuity statutory reserves.
-New York Life conducts its analysis annually during the fourth quarter.
+New York Life conducts its annual analysis as of December 31.
 See "Regulation and Supervision-Insurance Regulation-Policy and Contract Reserve Sufficiency Analysis."